 The amazing thing about plastic is that even if you do make a real effort to cut down on usage, there’s still a great deal of almost unavoidable plastic still being used in so many essential products.
 Of course, food packaging is one of the biggest culprits when it comes to our plastic consumption and it seems like we’ve now become virtually dependent on it.
 Long gone are the days when you could buy peas still in their pods from the local greengrocer; they now come already shelled and in a plastic packet.

 So, what do we do?
 Well, the most obvious option is, of course, to use your recycling bin.
-Most London households have a council-funded and collected recycling bin, so make it a priority to find out what materials you can recycle in your bin.
+Most London households have a council-funded and collected recycling bin, so make it a priority to find out what waste you can recycle in your bin (you can usually find out by visit your local council’s website).
 This is important as, surprisingly, not all plastic food packaging can be recycled.

 Single-Use Plastic Alternatives

-Having a wardrobe clear out?
-Great.
+Having a wardrobe clearout?
+Great!
 And when you do, make sure you don’t put it into your normal rubbish.
 Any fabric-based product you want to get rid of can very easily be recycled.
 This is a type of recycling not widely thought or known about, but it is essential as, with the fast fashion industry still booming, excess fabric makes up a huge chunk of human waste.